ON THIS PAGE:

 methods for proteinuria.

-Treatment recommendations for CKD in cats (2019) International Renal Interest Society suggest a
+treatment recommendations for CKD in cats (2023) International Renal Interest Society

 biopsy